Skip to main content

 Deconstruction & Demolition

-All impacts associated with the dismantling or demolition of the product from the building, including initial on-site sorting of the materials, is included in module C1.
+All impacts from dismantling or demolishing the product from the building — including the initial on-site sorting of materials — are included in Module C1.

-What to include: Energy consumption of demolition equipment (e.g., diesel for excavators, electricity for cranes or handheld power tools) and initial on-site sorting/sorting of materials.
+What to include: energy use of demolition equipment (e.g., diesel for excavators, electricity for cranes or handheld power tools), and the initial sorting of materials on-site.

-How to model: If specific demolition data is unavailable, use standard industry averages or proxy datasets for mechanical deconstruction based on material mass.
+How to model: use standard industry averages or proxy datasets for mechanical deconstruction based on material mass if specific demolition data isn't available.

 C2